ANSSI-FR/MLA/CRYPTO.md

 For several reasons described in the code, but mainly due to the availability of API, the possibility to add custom KEM ID and the relative few lines needed for re-implementation, the $\mathrm{KeySchedule}$ method has been re-implemented in MLA.

-It still use some bricks from `rust-hpke`, has the KDF, $\mathrm{LabeledExtract}$ and $\mathrm{LabeledExpand}$.
+It still use some bricks from `rust-hpke`, as the KDF, $\mathrm{LabeledExtract}$ and $\mathrm{LabeledExpand}$.
 It is tested against RFC 9180 [^hpke] test vectors in MLA regression tests.

 ### MLKEM implementation without a review

 Thanks to the hybrid approach, a flawed implementation of MLKEM would have limited consequences.

-It is therefore accepted by the author (as a trade-off) to use a MLKEM implementation without existing review to brings as soon as possible a reasonable protection against "Harvest now, decrypt later" attacks.
+It is therefore accepted by the author (as a trade-off) to use a MLKEM implementation without existing review to bring as soon as possible a reasonable protection against "Harvest now, decrypt later" attacks.

 If a reviewed implementation with acceptable dependency emerges in the future, it can be easily swapped in MLA.